-No one should be able to tell that you have artificial teeth, and you can eat, speak and function as you did before while enjoying an increased quality of life.
-Since there are no nerves in a dental implant, you will not feel sensations.
+No one should be able to tell you to have artificial teeth, and you should be able to eat, speak, and function normally while enjoying a higher quality of life.
+You will not feel any sensations because there are no nerves in a dental implant.

-Instead, any feelings you experience related to your dental implant will actually come from the soft tissue around the implant.
-After your implant has healed and you’ve gotten used to it, you most likely will notice very little difference between your implant and your natural teeth.
+Instead, any feelings you have about your dental implant will be caused by the soft tissue surrounding the implant.
+After your implant has healed and you've gotten used to it, you'll probably notice very little difference between it and your natural teeth.

 Easy to Care For